ohir/mopt/README.md

 ``` go
 func (u Usage) OptS(flag rune, def string) string
 ```
 Method OptS returns following string.
 If flag was not given, OptS returns the def value.
-If string after option needs to begin with dash character, it must be escaped: eg. `-s"\-begins with a dash"`.
+If string after option needs to begin with a dash character, leading dash must be escaped: eg. `-s"\-begins with a dash"`.

 ### NLS variable
 ``` go